 Learn from past experiences

 Promoting an event – any event – is a learning curve.
 Following your next event assess how well your attendee outcome matched your goal.
 If the turnout exceeded your expectations – congrats!
-If not, it’s a great chance to learn from mistakes (perhaps you didn’t properly remind attendees about the upcoming date) and use them to become a better event organiser and promoter for the next one.
+If not, it’s a great chance to learn from mistakes (perhaps you didn’t properly remind attendees about the upcoming date) and use them to become a better event organizer and promoter for the next one.
 After all, we can’t all be Jay Gatsby on the first go!